TrebledJ/trebledj.github.io/content/posts/infosec/cpp-deserialization/2025-10-03-sharing-is-caring-arbitrary-code-execution-for-breakfast.md

 - Solves: [11](https://github.com/Thehackerscrew/2025.crewc.tf/blob/32e7548fb6c25e5511194e75a142fbcc41aebc8f/api/v1/challenges/28/index.json)
 - Difficulty: Easy-Medium?
 - Description:
 	> They say breakfast is the most important meal of the day.
-But sometimes you just need milk to avoid Confusing your favourite Type of cereal...
+But sometimes you just need milk to avoid Confusing your favourite Type of cereal…

 The code is short, but don't let that fool you.
-A lot of serialization stuff is abstracted by the [cereal library](https://github.com/USCiLab/cereal).
+A lot of complexity is abstracted away by the [cereal library](https://github.com/USCiLab/cereal).

 ```cpp {data-label=breakfast.cpp .line-numbers}
 #include <cereal/archives/json.hpp>